 Let us dwell on each of these messages in more detail.

 - Form successfully submitted – this message informs that all fields were filled in correctly and the form was successfully submitted.

 - Submit failed – input a text notifying about form submission didn’t go through.

 - Validation error – add text informing that either one or more fields were filled in incorrectly.

-- Required field is empty – apprise your visitors of the importance of filling in certain field.
+- Required field is empty – informs your visitors of the importance of filling in a certain field.